Synodical Anti-Racism Training Opportunities in the New Year

 We want to talk about race, racism, and racial justice as a church.
 We see the need and feel the deep divide in our country and even in some of our communities and congregations.
 But how do we start?
 How can we help our church community begin to have conversations about race that are scriptural, educational, helpful?
 What if we have few or no people of color in our congregation?
 How do we have healthy conversation around such a charged issue?

 Our synod wants to provide rostered ministers, lay ministry professionals, and congregation leaders with training to foster healthy and holy conversation so that congregations have the tools and confidence to deepen discussions and take action.
-Two workshops are scheduled for January 2019 to begin this important process: Saturday, January 19 at St. Mark in Harrisburg and Saturday, January 26 at St. Matthew in York.
+The next workshop is scheduled for Saturday, February 23, 2019 at St. Mark in Harrisburg.

 Note: Attending one of these events fulfills the biannual requirement for rostered ministers.